For information, call:

 If the test candidate has received a court mandate to complete his/her GED®, submit the following documents to the GED® Testing Office:

-Step 5: Age Restriction Removal- After the GED® Testing Office has received all documentation and test scores, the test candidate’s age restriction will be removed.
-The test candidate will then be able to register on www.ged.com.
+Step 3: Age Restriction Removal- After the GED® Testing Office has received all documentation, the test candidate’s age restriction will be removed.

 Test Candidate – 17 Years of Age